prod3v3loper/generator-webpack-preact/README.md

 If promt a call

 ```
 ?
-'Allo Tarim,!
+'Hi prod3v3loper,!
 What would you like to do?
 (Use arrow keys)
   Run a generator
 > webpack-preact
 ```